Born 1962 in Bad Salzuflen, Germany, lives and works in Branitz, Brandenburg, GermanyRead More

 Jörg Sasse studied photography at the Kunstakademie (Academy of Art) in Düsseldorf from 1982 to 1987, where he was in Bernd Becher’s master class.
 After graduating, he taught at the Academy until 1989.
 He was a guest professor at several art schools from 2003 to 2007, before he became a professor of documentary photography at the University of Duisburg-Essen (now called Folkwang Universität der Künste (University of the Arts), Essen).
 He was also a guest professor at the Institut für Bildende Kunst und Kunstwissenschaften (Institute for Visual Art and Art Theory) at the University of Hildesheim from 2010 to 2011.

-Jörg Sasse organises his works according to more than 50 categories, including 'reproductions,' 'abstract,' 'movement,' 'free time,' 'ideal world,' 'hidden,' and 'interstices.'
+Jörg Sasse organizes his works according to more than 50 categories, including “reproductions,” “abstract,” “movement,” “free time,” “ideal world,” “hidden,” and “interstices.”
 The works are also assigned titles consisting of four-digit numbers that are randomly generated and do not refer the content of the works in any way.
-In 2008, Sasse decided to thematise this system in his artworks Speicher I – V, which he exhibits in the form of three-dimensional objects.
+In 2008, Sasse decided to thematize this system in his artworks Speicher I – V, which he exhibits in the form of three-dimensional objects.
 Each Speicher (storage unit) is a kind of relational database that contains 512 amateur photographs.
 Each of these is a unique print that measures 22 x 30 cm and can he hung on the wall in many different combinations, according to the category.

 Selected solo exhibitions: Kunsthalle Gießen, Germany (2015); Kunsthalle Bielefeld, Germany (2015); House of Arts, České Budějovice, Czech Republic (2015); Schirn Kunsthalle, Frankfurt/Main, Germany (2012); Museum Kunst Palast, Düsseldorf, Germany (2007); Kunstmuseum Bonn, Germany (2005); Musée de Grenoble, France (2004); Portikus, Frankfurt/Main, Germany (1998); Kunsthalle Zürich, Switzerland (1997); Musée d'Art Moderne de la Ville de Paris, France (1997)